h2non/toxy/README.md

 ### ToxyRoute

-Toxy route has, indeed, the same interface as `Toxy` global interface, but further actions you perform againts the API will only be applicable at route-level.
-In other words: good news, you already know the API.
+Toxy route has, indeed, the same interface as `Toxy` global interface, it just adds some route level [additional methods](https://github.com/h2non/rocky#routepath).

+Further actions you perform againts the `ToxyRoute` API will only be applicable at route-level (nested).
+In other words: you already know the API.

 This example will probably clarify possible doubts:
 ```js